esmero/archipelago-documentation/docs/fragaria.md

 	],
 ```

 You need to make sure the values from the `legacy_PID` JSON key are indexed (as a Solr/Search API Field) and ready for use as part of the Fragaria Redirects configuration.

+!!! note "Best Practice"

+    Your new Solr field should to be of field type **"String"** for a perfect match and best results.
+Using "Full Text" or a related variant Solr field type will allow for a partial match, which might lead multiple original URLs redirecting to the first match in Archipelago.

 ## Fragaria Redirect Entity Configuration